 Effingham County Courthouse

-After several town hall meetings and conversations with concerned citizens, it was determined that the new courthouse would be located within the same downtown area as the existing building, adjacent to the county administration building and jail.
-This location allowed for links between the county buildings, creating a “one-stop shop” for county government functions.
+After town hall meetings and conversations with concerned citizens, it was determined that the new courthouse should be located within the same downtown area, adjacent to the county administration building and jail.
+This location allowed for linkages between these county buildings, creating a “one-stop shop” for all county government functions.

-The result is a 63,000-square-foot, three-story courthouse complex with four courtrooms.
-The first floor includes a lobby with security control, offices for the circuit court clerk and probation officers, and access to a drive-through vehicle sally port.
+The new courthouse is a three-story complex with four courtrooms.
+The first floor includes a lobby with security control, offices for the circuit court clerk and probation officers, and access to a drive-thru vehicle sallyport.
 Courtrooms with support spaces occupy the second and third floors.
-The lower level houses mechanical and electrical rooms, and has a tunnel connecting to the existing jail.
-This secure underground tunnel between the courthouse and jail allows for secure, private inmate transport that occurs out of sight from the public and surrounding downtown businesses.
+The lower level houses the mechanical and electrical rooms and has a tunnel connecting to the existing jail.
+This secure underground tunnel between the courthouse and the jail allows for inmate transport out of sight from the public and surrounding downtown businesses.

-The new $9.5 million courthouse provides Effingham County with the ability to grow and change throughout the next 100 years.
-It also allows the original courthouse to be restored and open to the public for tours.
-The Effingham County Courthouse project created an efficient workplace for the everyday functions of the county while maintaining the historic identity that was so important to the community.
+With the construction of the new courthouse, Effingham County is prepared for the growth and change to come in the next 100 years.
+It is also allows the opportunity to restore the existing courthouse and open it up for tours.
+The project creates an efficient workplace for the everyday functions of the county and maintains the historic identity for the community.